fesh0r/beebem/README.txt

                          BeebEm window (useful when using the Mousestick or the AMX mouse).

-  Define User Keyboard - Allows you to define your own keyboard mapping.
+  Define User Key Mapping - Allows you to define your own keyboard mapping.
-                         Click on one of the BBC Micro keys and then press the key you want mapped to it (most will already be mapped to the correct keys).
-Once you have defined the keys you want select the 'user mapping' and remember to save it using the 'Save Preferences' option.
+                            See the Keyboard Mappings section above.

+  Load User Key Mapping - Loads a user defined key mapping from a file.

+  Save User Key Mapping - Saves a user defined key mapping to a file.

-  User Defined Mapping - Selects the user defined keyboard mapping.
+  User Defined Mapping - Selects the currently loaded user defined keyboard
+                         mapping.

   Default Keyboard Mapping - See the Keyboard Mappings section above.
   Logical Keyboard Mapping